Continuing Education for Addiction Counselors

 Just like online training and degree programs are making waves in the world of initial certification for addiction counselors, the ease and accessibility of online CE is shifting the entire process of racking up renewal hours for those credentials.

 Unfortunately, there isn’t a single set of standards for how states are incorporating this new option in their requirements.
-For some, such as Louisiana, online CE hours are accepted basically at par with in-person CE.
+For some, such as Louisiana, online CE hours are accepted at about the same level as in-person CE.
 In others, like Idaho or Iowa, only half of your hours can be through remote courses.

-Places like Alabama are getting past the controversy by looking at what really matters in CE, however.
-In 2011, the Alabama Board of Examiners in Counseling decided to allow online training, but at least 75 percent of CE hours, online or off, have to include real-time participation.
-They prioritize interaction, dialogue, and Q&A as part of training programs, but don’t distinguish between in-person and technologies like video-conferencing.
+Places like Alabama are moving past the controversy by focusing on what really matters in CE.
+In 2011, the Alabama Board of Examiners in Counseling decided to allow online training, but at least 75 percent of the CE hours, online or off, must include real-time participation.
+They prioritize interaction, dialogue, and Q&A as part of training programs, but don’t distinguish between in-person and technology-based formats like video conferencing.
 That may be the future of online CE as other states work out how to make training hours most effective.

 Many Addiction Counselors Have More Than One Set of CE Standards To Keep up With